 - Pour the cream into a small saucepan, and whisk in the honey.
 Warm the cream and honey over medium heat until bubbles begin to form along the walls of the pan, then whisk in the soften gelatin and water.

-- While the cream and honey warm, spoon the yogurt into a large mixing bowl and whisk in the vanilla bean powder, continuing to whisk the yogurt until it becomes lighter, like whipped cream.
+- While the cream and honey warm, spoon the yogurt into a large mixing bowl and whisk in the vanilla, continuing to whisk the yogurt until it becomes lighter, like whipped cream.

 - Fold the cream, honey and gelatin into the yogurt, incorporating them well.
 Pour the yogurt into molds that hold about a half cup.
 Transfer them to the refrigerator and allow them to set overnight.